-The MBFF family visited La Maison de la Créativité in Conches on the outskirts of Geneva, on a crisp, sunny day last autumn . . . what a magical discovery, for children and adults alike!
-A house (Villa Calandrini) set in copious grounds and surrounded by woodland, with views of the Salève mountain, and it even has its very own Faraway Tree ®.
+The MBFF family visited La Maison de la Créativité in Conches on the outskirts of Geneva, on a crisp, sunny day in 2016 . . . what a magical discovery, for children and adults alike!
+A house (Villa Calandrini) set in copious grounds and surrounded by woodland, with views of the Salève mountain, and it even has its very own Faraway Tree ® (reference to Enid Blyton’s Faraway Tree).
 The house and gardens are a veritable treasure trove for little creative people – workshops and games abound!
 Our little ones didn’t want to leave!

 A little history